Edgar Allan Poe: Publishing career

-After his brother's death, Poe began more earnest attempts to start his career as a writer, but he chose a difficult time in American publishing to do so.
-He was one of the first Americans to live by writing alone and was hampered by the lack of an international copyright law.
-American publishers often produced unauthorized copies of British works rather than paying for new work by Americans.
-The industry was also particularly hurt by the Panic of 1837.
+After his brother's death, Poe's earnest attempts to make a living as a writer were mostly unsuccessful.
+However, he eventually managed to earn a living by his pen alone, becoming one of the first American authors to do so.
+His efforts were initially hampered by the lack of an international copyright law.
+American publishers often chose to sell unauthorized copies of works by British authors rather than pay for new work written by Americans, regardless of merit.
+The initially anemic reception of Edgar Allan Poe's work may also have been influenced by the Panic of 1837.

 There was a booming growth in American periodicals around this time, fueled in part by new technology, but many did not last beyond a few issues.
-Publishers often refused to pay their writers or paid them much later than they promised, and Poe repeatedly resorted to humiliating pleas for money and other assistance.

-After his early attempts at poetry, Poe had turned his attention to prose, likely based on John Neal's critiques in The Yankee magazine.
-He placed a few stories with a Philadelphia publication and began work on his only drama Politian.
-The Baltimore Saturday Visiter awarded him a prize in October 1833 for his short story "MS. Found in a Bottle".
-The story brought him to the attention of John P. Kennedy, a Baltimorean of considerable means who helped Poe place some of his stories and introduced him to Thomas W. White, editor of the Southern Literary Messenger in Richmond.
-Poe became assistant editor of the periodical in August 1835, but White discharged him within a few weeks for being drunk on the job.
-Poe returned to Baltimore where he obtained a license to marry his cousin Virginia on September 22, 1835, though it is unknown if they were married at that time.
+Publishers often refused to pay their writers or paid them much later than they promised, and Poe repeatedly resorted to humiliating pleas for money and other assistance.After his early attempts at poetry, Poe turned his attention to prose, perhaps based on John Neal's critiques in The Yankee magazine.
+He placed a few stories with a Philadelphia publication and began work on his only drama, Politian.
+The Baltimore Saturday Visiter awarded him a prize in October 1833 for his often overlooked short story "MS. Found in a Bottle".
+The tale brought him to the attention of John P. Kennedy, a Baltimorean of considerable means who helped Poe place some of his other stories and introduced him to Thomas W. White, editor of the Southern Literary Messenger in Richmond.

+In 1835, Poe became assistant editor of the Southern Literary Messenger, but White discharged him within a few weeks, allegedly for being drunk on the job.
+Poe then returned to Baltimore, where he obtained a license to marry his cousin Virginia on September 22, 1835, though it is unknown if they were actually married at that time.
 He was 26 and she was 13.

-Poe was reinstated by White after promising good behavior, and he went back to Richmond with Virginia and her mother.
+Poe was reinstated by White after promising to improve his behavior, and he returned to Richmond with Virginia and her mother.
 He remained at the Messenger until January 1837.
 During this period, Poe claimed that its circulation increased from 700 to 3,500.
-He published several poems, book reviews, critiques, and stories in the paper.
-On May 16, 1836, he and Virginia held a Presbyterian wedding ceremony performed by Amasa Converse at their Richmond boarding house, with a witness falsely attesting Clemm's age as 21.
+He published several poems, and many book reviews, critiques, essays, and articles, as well as a few stories in the paper.
+On May 16, 1836, he and Virginia were officially married at a Presbyterian wedding ceremony performed by Amasa Converse at their Richmond boarding house, with a witness falsely attesting Clemm's age as 21.